Vectorial1024/leaflet-color-markers/README.md

 leaflet-color-markers
 =====================

-The standard Leaflet marker, but in different color variations, for simple use cases.
+The standard Leaflet marker icon, but in different color variations, for simple use cases.

 This is a modernized fork of [patrickp-rthinfo/leaflet-color-markers](https://github.com/patrickp-rthinfo/leaflet-color-markers), which is in turn a fork of [pointhi/leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers).